 I took my first yoga class in high school and have been practicing Yoga consistently since the mid 1990’s.
 For much of that time I would practice once a week, sometimes more but often it was a little less.
 In 2007 my mother became ill.
 During my mother’s illness yoga took on a deeper presence in my life and my practice became a refuge from the stress of my situation and allowed me to be a better daughter to my ailing mom.
 The work I had done as a corporate learning professional became scarce and again yoga helped me cope.

 Over the years I had often considered training to become a teacher.
-In class, when I would look around, which wasn’t often, I would notice another practitioner’s asana and want to instruct, to impart what I had learned about alignment in my own practice.
+In class, when I would look around, which wasn’t often, I would notice another’s practice and want to help, to instruct, to impart what I had learned in my own practice.
 As a layperson I was unqualified to do so and besides, it wasn’t my class.

 I have always loved sharing knowledge with others.
 In the early 1990’s I transitioned from a working as a Human Resources Generalist to one focusing on corporate learning and professional development.
 The discovery that I could positively impact another’s career and life was jaw dropping and I have been told that I am good at it.
 One of the aspects of that work that I have enjoyed the most is the expectation that the teacher will never cease to learn.
 Working in corporate learning was and continues to be personally rewarding as I consider my clients’ strengths, their needs and their areas for development and fashion strategies help them grow and succeed.